 Please note that the pay range information is a general guideline only.
 Many factors are taken into consideration when setting starting pay including education, experience, the external labor market, and internal equity.

-- Develop and implement HPC algorithms and simulations for the optimal design of engineering systems governed by nonlinear, transient, multiscale, and multiple physical phenomena that include uncertainties in geometry and material properties.
+- Develop and implement HPC algorithms for the simulation and design optimization of systems governed by nonlinear, transient, multiscale, and multiple physical phenomena that include uncertainties in geometry and material properties.

 - Contribute to solving challenging design optimization problems.

-- Develop continuum-based finite element simulations to solve the governing partial differential equations of the physical systems that govern the design response.
+- Develop and implement continuum simulations to solve the governing partial differential equations of the physical systems that govern the design response.

 - Identify and solve challenging design optimization problems highlighting capabilities and establishing credibility with mission customers.